Blog

 Aside from the fact that the legal industry relies so heavily on word-of-mouth – and in today’s online world, that partially means online reviews – your reviews can have an impact on your ability to be searched and found at all.

-What we do know about Google’s algorithms is that they have consistently defined three basic attributes that they look for to determine quality websites — expertise, authoritativeness and trustworthiness (E-A-T).
+What we do know about Google’s algorithms is that they have consistently defined three basic attributes that they look for to determine quality websites — experience, expertise, authoritativeness, and trustworthiness (E-E-A-T).
 The improvements in AI have allowed Google to monitor trust in new ways, one of those methods being sentiment measurement.
-There are several factors that Google monitors and likely takes into account when evaluating a law firm’s trust rating.
+There are several factors that Google monitors and likely takes into account when evaluating a law firm’s trust rating, including:

-3. Particularly important for lawyers is the new screening program Google rolled out.
+• Particularly important for lawyers is the screening program Google rolled out.
 “Google Screened” is a trust signal for searchers of professional services (such as lawyers or financial planners).
 It’s a certain designation that will show up in search results based on star ratings, background checks, and licensing confirmation.

-4. User ratings have played a role in ranking for years, and will continue to do so.
-Since 2014, Google has prioritized higher-ranking companies in the maps interface, and also positions companies with positive reviews higher in general search results.
+• User ratings have played a role in ranking for years and will continue to do so.
+Since 2014, Google has prioritized higher-ranking companies in the maps interface and also positions companies with positive reviews higher in general search results.

 Creating a positive reputation for your firm online is something you need to take a proactive, rather than reactive, approach to.
 First, strive to avoid negative reviews in any way possible.
 Offer outstanding support and attempt to satisfy irritated clients before they turn downright unhappy.
 If you do see a complaint or negative review online, contact the reviewer immediately and do what you can to remedy the situation.
 Encourage them to respond to their initial post with the resolution.
 Immediately fix any BBB issues.
 Claim your business listing on BBB.org and start monitoring the reviews.
 Finally, though you might be tempted to do so, never offer any incentive or reward to a client for changing their reviews.
 They can always update their review with more positive information, but trying to entice them to change their original review is banned by the FTC and you could be fined.